-Poverty rates for Black and for Hispanic (or Latino) residents in each of the five counties (and in Kansas, Missouri, and the United States) have been substantially higher than rates for White residents.
-Across the five counties, 7.6 percent of White residents, 24.6 percent of Black residents, and 20.3 percent of Hispanic (or Latino) residents lived in poverty.
+Poverty rates for Black and for Hispanic (or Latino) residents in each of the three community counties (and in Kansas, Missouri, and the United States) have been substantially higher than rates for White residents.
+Across the three counties, 8.0 percent of White residents, 24.8 percent of Black residents, and 21.6 percent of Hispanic (or Latino) residents lived in poverty.

-Many low-income census tracts can be found in the five counties.
-Low-income tracts are most prevalent in western parts of Jackson County, eastern and central Wyandotte County, southwestern Clay County, and in Olathe in Johnson County.
+Many low-income census tracts can be found in the three counties.
+Low-income tracts are most prevalent in western parts of Jackson County, throughout Wyandotte County, and in Olathe in Johnson County.
 Most of these census tracts are where more than one-half of households are "rent burdened," are categorized as "high need" by the Dignity Health Community Need IndexTM (CNI), and are in the top quartile nationally for "social vulnerability" according to the Centers for Disease Control Social Vulnerability Index.